Boron, California Operations

 Drilling and blasting at the mine

-Shoveling and Hauling
+Shoveling and hauling

 Once the ore and overburden are loosened, enormous shovels scoop up the rubble from the bottom of the mine and dump it into haul trucks that can carry 220 tons (199.6 metric tons) each.